Modular Granite Countertops – Everything Explained

 How Is Modular Granite Installed?

-The modular pieces will have to be cut at either side for proper width.
+The pre-fabricated granite pieces will have to be cut at either side for proper width.
 A thin slice of matching stone is glued to the end for a more polished finish.

 Should a piece ever crack, you can either replace the entire piece or fill the crack with more resin.